 Webster University Jazz Collective

 The Jazz Collective is a variable-membership group that recreates and reinterprets literature from all style periods of jazz, including composers such as Corea, Davis, Ellington, Holman, Jones, Nelson, and Wheeler.
 Focus is placed on developing individual skills of improvisation, reading, stylistic awareness and ensemble interaction.
 Rehearsals are Monday, Wednesday, and Friday in early afternoon.
-For more information, contact the ensemble director, Professor James Martin, 314-968-7032.
+For more information, contact the ensemble director, Professor James Martin, or call the Department of Music at 314.968.7032.

 Webster University Jazz Singers

 The Jazz Singers is a highly select group of 16 vocalists (SATB) and instrumentalists.
-Debby Lennon, one of St. Louis’s most distinguished singers and teachers, is the ensemble director.
+Debby Lennon, one of St. Louis's most distinguished singers and teachers, is the ensemble director.
 The Jazz Singers perform works from arrangers and composers such as Gene Puerling, Paris Rutherford, and Steve Zegree, as well as groups including Manhattan Transfer, New York Voices, and Rare Silk.
-For more information, contact Professor Lennon, 314-968-7032.
+For more information, contact Professor Lennon, or call the Department of Music at 314.968.7032.